-Remeasurement The remeasurement of value of of the value of the minimum return guarantee minimum related to past contribution is return guarantee presented in profit or loss11.
+Remeasurement The remeasurement of value of of the value of the minimum return guarantee minimum related to past contribution is return guarantee accounted for in profit or loss11.

 The remeasurement of the value of the minimum return guarantee is the effect of changes in discount rates and changes to the intrinsic value of the minimum return guarantee relating to past contributions.
-These presented in profit or loss12.
+These accounted for in profit or loss12.